A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Abstract

 \section{Abstract}

-Cognitive diagnosis models (CDMs) are restricted latent class models widely used for measuring attributes of interest in diagnostic assessments in education, psychology, biomedical sciences, and related fields.
+Cognitive diagnosis models (CDMs) are restricted latent class models widely used to measure attributes of interest in diagnostic assessments across education, psychology, biomedical sciences, and related fields.
 Partial-mastery CDMs (PM-CDMs) are an important extension of CDMs.
-They model individuals' status for each attribute to be continuous for measuring the partial mastery level, which relaxes the restrictive discrete-attribute assumption of classical CDMs.
-As a result, PM-CDMs often yield better fits for real-world data and refined measurement of the substantive attributes of interest.
-However, these models inherit some strong parametric assumptions from the traditional CDMs about the item response functions and, thus, still suffer from a significant risk of model misspecification.
+They model individuals' status for each attribute as continuous to measure partial mastery levels, thereby relaxing the restrictive discrete-attribute assumption of classical CDMs.
+As a result, PM-CDMs often yield better fits to real-world data and more refined measurements of the substantive attributes of interest.
+However, these models inherit strong parametric assumptions from traditional CDMs about item response functions and thus still face a significant risk of model misspecification.
 This paper proposes a generalized additive PM-CDM (GaPM-CDM) that substantially relaxes the parametric assumptions of PM-CDMs.
 This proposal leverages model parsimony and interpretability by modeling each item response function as a mixture of nonparametric monotone functions of attributes.
-A method for the estimation of GaPM-CDM is developed, which combines the marginal maximum likelihood estimator with a sieve approximation of the nonparametric functions.
-The new model is applicable under both confirmatory and exploratory settings, depending on whether prior knowledge is available about the relationship between observed variables and attributes.
-The proposed method is applied to two measurement problems from educational testing and healthcare research, respectively, and further evaluated and compared with PM-CDMs through extensive simulation studies.
+A method for estimating GaPM-CDM is developed that combines the marginal maximum likelihood estimator with a sieve approximation of the nonparametric functions.
+The new model is applicable in both confirmatory and exploratory settings, depending on whether prior knowledge of the relationship between observed variables and attributes is available.
+The proposed method is evaluated and compared with PM-CDMs through extensive simulation studies and further applied to two measurement problems from educational testing and healthcare research, respectively.

 {\bf Key words:} {Semiparametric model, latent variable model, monotone function, non-parametric item response theory, exploratory data analysis}